jascha030/db-service/README.md

 Included with the package are a set of Unit tests using `phpunit/phpunit`.
 For ease of use a composer script command is defined to run the tests.

-The default configuration will be used when using the `test` command, which is defined at `.phpunit.xml`.
+The default configuration will be used when using the `test` command, which is defined at `phpunit.xml.dist`.

 ```sh
 composer test